-- keep refining the system of using HTA and Cost Effectiveness Analysis (CEA) for Pharmaceuticals, and - Refrain from using CEA in making reimbursement decisions.
+- keep refining the system of using HTA and Cost Effectiveness Analysis (CEA) for Pharmaceuticals, and - refrain from using CEA in making reimbursement decisions.

-- CEA/HTA should be positioned as being supplemental to the current drug pricing system, and that - The scheme introduced this April relies on a single measure such as the Incremental Cost Effectiveness Ratio (ICER), but this indicator does not reflect the full value of a medicine and its value varies widely depending on the choices of data, assumptions and models.
+- CEA/HTA should be positioned as being supplemental to the current drug pricing system, and that - the scheme introduced in April 2019 relies on a single measure such as the Incremental Cost Effectiveness Ratio (ICER), but this indicator does not reflect the full value of a medicine and its value varies widely depending on the choices of data, assumptions and models.
 Disease severity, unmet need, ethical and societal considerations should be considered as additional factors in evaluating the true value of drugs.
-Through this approach Japan should establish a more balanced HTA system, - All stakeholders, including experts from the industry, should fully participate in the discussion of refining the newly introduced system to ensure that the experiences and failures of other countries are duly evaluated and considered.
+Through this approach Japan should establish a more balanced HTA system, - all stakeholders, including experts from the industry, should fully participate in the discussion of refining the newly introduced system to ensure that the experiences and failures of other countries are duly evaluated and considered.